- five 5-9 grades (A-C) at GCSE (or equivalent) which must include English and Mathematics

 Our legal apprenticeships

-Over our two-year apprentice programme, you will complete the BPP Paralegal Level 3 Advanced Apprenticeship, a qualification designed to develop the appropriate skills and knowledge needed for a career in law.
+Over our two-year paralegal apprenticeship programme, you will complete the BPP Paralegal Level 3 Advanced Apprenticeship, a qualification designed to develop the appropriate skills and knowledge needed for a career in law.
 This includes a mixture of on-the-job learning and training from BPP University Law School.
+Whilst completing the apprenticeship you will also complete a Level 4 Certificate of Higher Education (Law and Legal Practice) awarded by BPP University.

 Working with and learning from a high performing paralegal team at our Tunbridge Wells office, you will experience a broad variety of legal work across real estate, corporate and private client.
 Initially assisting with administrative tasks, you will soon be involved in fee-earning work, process management and the drafting of legal documents.

-You will be invited to attend an Assessment Day at our Tunbridge Wells office, which will involve the following:
+You will be invited to attend an Assessment Day in mid-April at our Tunbridge Wells office or online if COVID restrictions still apply, which will involve the following:

-- You will get the chance to meet our Paralegal Manager, members of our People & Talent Development Team and some of our current Paralegal apprentices
+- You will get the chance to meet our Emerging Talent Manager, our Paralegal Manager, members of our People & Talent Development Team and some of our current Paralegal Apprentices

 - Competency based interview